regalonefour/regalonefour.github.io/docs/r14-evidence/Features & Information/improvements.md

 ### Nikoff G900 DSLR

-Including in r14-evidence is one of the most important tools in the arsenal of your police force, the Nikoff G900 DSLR camera which allows for automatic uploading of photos to both the public Nikoff Image Space sharing service, as well as secure options for your server's emergency services and even private businesses.
+Included in r14-evidence is one of the most important tools in the arsenal of your police force, the Nikoff G900 DSLR camera which allows for automatic uploading of photos to both the public Nikoff Image Space sharing service, as well as secure options for your server's emergency services and even private businesses.
 In addition to serving as an effective tool for documenting and observing the world your players inhabit, the Nikoff G900 camera allows your officers to document